A letter to prospective students from Alan Liu, Professor of English and founder of the Transcriptions Center (last updated 4 Dec. 2018)

 * English Department

 My colleagues Jeremy Douglass, Melody Jue, and Rita Raley join me in teaching a variety of courses related to digital humanities, new media studies, game studies, electronic literature, and cultural criticism of digital society.
-For example, I often teach courses on the digital humanities, and I am getting ready to offer a new graduate seminar in 2018-2019 on “critical infrastructure studies” that includes the topic of digital infrastructures.
+For example, I often teach courses on the digital humanities, and I have just offered a new graduate seminar in 2018-2019 on “critical infrastructure studies” that includes the topic of digital infrastructures.
 The colleagues I mention also teach some blend of the digital humanities and new media studies, often enriching that blend by making connections to new areas of study (such as “environmental media” and “algorithmic culture”) and also old areas of study seen afresh from the perspective of technology, media, and information (such as history of the book).
 In regard to old media made new, for instance, colleagues among our English department faculty such as Patricia Fumerton, James Kearney, Rachael King, and William Warner focus on the history of media and information in ways that bridge between the approaches of media history, “media archaeology,” and digital humanities and new media.

 Besides the Transcriptions Center for DH and new media in our department, there is also our Early Modern Center (home of the major English Broadside Ballad Archive (EBBA) digitization project), as well as the 4Humanities.org initiative, which I lead and whose “WhatEvery1Says” project (using digital methods to study public media discourse about the humanities at “big data” scales) has received a grant of $1.1 million from the Andrew W. Mellon Foundation.
 Graduate students funded with research assistantships are an integral part of the WhatEvery1Says project.
 Early on, major projects in the English department established UCSB as the leader in DH and new media among University of California campuses–e.g., the two UC Multi-campus Research Groups hosted in the department: the Digital Cultures Project (2000-2005) and Transliteracies Project (2005-2010).
 Less wide-scale but gem-like projects originating in the English department include The Agrippa Files.
 A group of graduate students (almost all now with tenured or tenure-track positions in DH/new media) and I created that site in a burst of collaborative activity.
 Plus, there is our recent, strong “maker” or “builder” emphasis in the English department.
 For instance, the department’s EBBA project (mentioned above) is teaching students how to print broadside ballads using a historically accurate pull-press press named Mad Madge (a press like Gutenberg would have used), while the 3D printer in the Transcriptions Center is creating special type for the press.
 The Transcriptions Center’s DIY book scanner will then scan in and digitize ballads printed by EBBA to complete the whole circuit from print to digital.